PrithivirajDamodaran/Gramformer/README.md

 - [Update] In the stable release I am using slices of data from sources 1, 2 and 4 listed above.
 (The model in the above table with v1 as suffix)

-## Note on commercial uses
+## Note on commercial uses and release versions
-- The pre-release package (and the model) is **NOT** intended for any commercial usage.
+- The pre-release (any release < v1.0) package (and the model) is **NOT** intended for any commercial usage.
-- The stable release of the packages (and the models) are intended for commercial usage - Stable releases are v1.1 onwards
+- Stable releases are v1.0 onwards, current release is v1.1

 ## Benchmark
 TBD (I will benchmark grammformer models against the following publicy available models: [salesken/grammar_correction](https://huggingface.co/salesken/grammar_correction), [Grammarly GECTOR](https://github.com/grammarly/gector) and [flexudy/t5-small-wav2vec2-grammar-fixer](flexudy/t5-small-wav2vec2-grammar-fixer) shortly.